Musical scholarships

 Choral scholarships

 Local churches and cathedrals offer scholarships to our students who sing in their choirs.
-The amounts available and commitment required vary with each institution but full details and contact information is available on their websites.
+The amounts available and commitment required vary with each institution but full details and contact information are available on their websites.
 An interview or audition is required.

 Many of our students (particularly from the Department of Music) have been successful members of the choirs over the years.
 These are tremendous opportunities to develop high-level experience as well as great ways to maintain and deepen the university's links with the local community.